jacoblapworth/akahu-sdk-swift/README.md

    to upgrade to new versions of XUI.
  * In your main application, make sure XUI is loaded or imported before any of your other stylesheets.
- * Add the `xui-body` class to your `<body>` element, unless you are targeting legacy pages.
-The `xui-body` class provides background color, baseline font styling and line height.
  * When developing components, import XUI as a devDependency.
 Do not import XUI, or any SCSS file containing shared classes, in any code that your component exports.
 SCSS does not currently dedupe multiple imports of the same code, so